Contents: Removal ⇓ Installation ⇓

 Install the brake drum.

-Note: If the brake drum does not fit on the brake shoes, adjust the automatic adjustment device again.
-To do this, press the ratchet lever with a screwdriver, if necessary, unhook the spring securing the ratchet lever and attach it after adjustment.
+Note: If the brake drum does not fit onto the brake shoes, adjust the automatic adjustment device again.
+To do this, press the ratchet lever with a screwdriver, if necessary, unhook the ratchet lever mounting spring and attach it after adjustment.

 Ford Fiesta/Mazda 121